 An online exit interview is conducted through a web interface.

 - Information can be easily compiled and tracked.

-- Reports available on a click of button.
+- Reports available with a click of a button.

-- Can be conducted only if employee has internet access.
+- Can be conducted only if the employee has internet access.

 - May or may not have sufficient technical knowledge.